Contents

 Its source is Ffynnon Llugwy, a remote lake high in the Carneddau range in Snowdonia, before running past Capel Curig, plunging over Swallow Falls towards its rendezvous with the River Conwy.

 One of the most popular things to do in Betws-y-Coed is to sit on the rocky riverbank and listen to the roar of the young river as it passes beneath the stone Pont y Pair, the Bridge of the Cauldron.
-Soon afterwards it reaches the river Conwy, adding its considerable force for the push north to the sea.

-Afon Glaslyn
+5. Afon Glaslyn

-The Glaslyn river has the biggest descent of any river in Wales.
 It originates in Glaslyn, a glacial lake below the summit of Snowdon, the highest mountain in Wales, hurtling precipitously to the Nantgwynant valley floor.

-This valley is up there with the very best of Wales, the river passing through Llyn Gwynant, one of the most beautiful lakes in Europe, and the lovely Llyn Dinas before a left turn at Beddgelert, one of the prettiest villages in Wales.
+This valley is up there with the very best of Wales, the river passing through Llyn Gwynant, one of the most beautiful lakes in Europe, and the lovely Llyn Dinas before a left turn at Beddgelert, one of the prettiest villages in north Wales.

 From there, the Welsh Highland Railway steam trains ply the route along the steep, forested Aberglaslyn Gorge, which you can see from the stone bridge about two miles (3 km) south of the village.